yitzuliu/DissertationDemo/src/state_tracker/README.md

 # State Tracker System - AI Vision Intelligence Hub

-*Last Updated: August 1, 2025*
+*Last Updated: February 8, 2025*

 ## 📋 Overview

 The State Tracker System is the intelligent core component of the AI Vision Intelligence Hub that implements a revolutionary dual-loop memory architecture for real-time task progress tracking and contextual understanding.
-This system provides the "brain" that enables the AI to remember, understand, and guide users through complex tasks with continuous state awareness.
+Enhanced with VLM Fallback integration, this system provides the "brain" that enables the AI to remember, understand, and guide users through complex tasks with continuous state awareness and intelligent query processing.

 ## 🏗️ Architecture